Coastal California: Geography

 The area includes the North Coast, San Francisco Bay Area, Central Coast, and South Coast.
-The coastline is slowly eroding due to natural processes and potentially accelerated by climate change, though much more slowly in other places in the United States.
+The coastline is slowly eroding due to natural processes accelerated by climate change, though much more slowly in other places in the United States.
 In the last 100 years, the water line has risen less than 6 in along the coast of California.
 In the next 100 years, the water is expected to surge as much as 9 ft, bringing into question the fate of the many million dollar homes settled right on the edge of the sea.

 Climate

-Coastal California is heavily influenced by east–west distances to the cold California Current (dominated by it) and microclimates due to hills and coast ranges, having strong ecological effects, summer and winter temperatures other than occasional heat waves are heavily moderated by ocean currents and fog with strong Seasonal lags compared to interior valleys as little as 10 mi away.
+Coastal California is heavily influenced by east–west distances to the dominant cold California Current as well as microclimates.
+Due to hills and coast ranges having strong meteorological effects, summer and winter temperatures (other than occasional heat waves) are heavily moderated by ocean currents and fog with strong seasonal lags compared to interior valleys as little as 10 mi away.
 Point Conception tends to divide the Coastal region by mid-summer into warmer (south and east) and cooler zones (north).
 Peak and often intense heat tends to arrive in September much later than the rest of the nation or state.
 Over time, droughts and wildfires have increased in frequency and become less seasonal and more year-round, further straining the region's water security.
+Furthermore, extended droughts and decadal changes in land use are causing severe shoreline retreat to the coast of the Gulf of Santa Catalina.